muratk5n/thirdwave/en/README.md

 ---

-Paper on long-run rel between housing prices and rent.
+Paper on long-run relation between housing prices and rent.
 Says there is causality with a delay.
 Let's check.

 [PDF](https://www.federalreserve.gov/pubs/feds/2004/200450/200450pap.pdf)